liquinlab/elm-smile/docs/labconfig.md

 # :test_tube: Set up for new organization

-Labs and organizations which are looking to start using <SmileText/> will have to configure a small set of services (Github, Firebase, Slack, and a webserver) to communicate with one another.
+Labs and organizations which are looking to start using <SmileText/> will have to configure a small set of services (Github, Firebase, Slack, and a web server) to communicate with one another.
 This configuration only needs to be done one time for a new organization, and then multiple users in a group will be able to share these resources.
 If you are using Smile for the first time as a solo user, you will need to configure these services for yourself before you develop your first experiment.

 :::warning First time user of an existing lab?

 You're in luck!
 If your lab already has a base repo in place, please skip this guide and jump straight to [adding a new user](/adduser) to be added to your organization.
 If you would like to learn more about how to set up your own configuration for smile, keep reading.

 :::